karamkamal1/Splunk_and_Sysmon_Configuration_/README.md

 # SPLUNK & SYSMON CONFIGURATION

-## Summary
+## Splunk Summary
-In this lab, I successfully set up an internal network using VirtualBox with a Domain Controller managing DHCP, and installed Ubuntu 24.04.1 Server as a dedicated Splunk server.
-The lab involved installing Splunk Enterprise on the Ubuntu server via the command line, configuring a static IP address through the netplan utility, and ensuring seamless communication with the Domain Controller for DNS and routing.
-I also demonstrated how to secure access by changing user permissions and utilized the web interface for Splunk to confirm the installation was operational.
-Additionally, OpenSSH was installed for future remote access purposes.
+In this lab, I successfully installed Ubuntu 24.04.1 as a dedicated Splunk server.
+It involved installing Splunk Enterprise on the Ubuntu server via the command line, configuring a static IP address through the netplan utility, and ensuring connection with the Domain Controller for DNS and routing.
+I also demonstrated how to secure access by changing user permissions and utilized the web interface for Splunk to confirm the installation was succesful.

-Once the Splunk server was operational, I configured a Windows machine with the Splunk Universal Forwarder to collect logs and send them to the Splunk server.
+Once the Splunk server was running, I configured the Domain Controller with the Splunk Universal Forwarder to collect logs and send them to the Splunk server.
 This setup is ideal for real-time log analysis and monitoring.
 I ensured all configurations followed best practices, including static IP assignment, proper account privileges, and user authentication.
-This lab provided a hands-on demonstration of setting up a SIEM tool in a virtualized environment, showcasing my abilities to work with Splunk, Linux server environments, and network configuration.
+This lab provided a hands-on demonstration of setting up a SIEM tool, showcasing my abilities to work with Splunk, Linux server environments, and network configuration.

+## Sysmon Summary

 ### Skills Learned
 [Bullet Points - Remove this afterwards]